rajatwgc/noticefaq/README.txt

 *By displaying Rich Snippets thanks to structured data, Notice makes your content stand out and rank higher than classic content on search engines.

-Notice FAQ uses notice.studio 3rd party services such as [stylesheet](https://bundle.notice.studio/index.css) and [javascript](https://bundle.notice.studio/index.js) to render the project on your website based on [terms of use](https://notice.studio/terms-of-use/).
+Notice FAQ uses notice.studio 3rd party services such as [stylesheet](https://bundle.notice.studio/index.css) which is used to support project styling and [javascript](https://bundle.notice.studio/index.js) to support animations and to render the project on your website based on [terms of use](https://notice.studio/terms-of-use/).

 = Docs and support =